 - other personal concerns

-For those of us that have received the training, we now have a great law in place that defines our communication as “privileged.”
+For those who have received the training, we now have a great law in Alabama that defines our communication as “privileged.”

 WHY WE DO THIS

 We do this because we have seen it help other Officers and Dispatchers.